 Suspend/Resume Logic is used in conjunction with the RTC time base to provide a 14.318 MHz clock output to the WD76C10.
 This can switch to a 32.768 KHz clock during the Suspend mode.
-While in Suspend mode, the WD76C20 typically draws less than 2 mA.
+While in Suspend mode, the WD76C20ALV typically draws less than 2 mA.

-The Suspend/Resume Logic also provides the external DRAM refresh signal, PDREF, that pulses active low once every 15.26 μ S. This logic also supports a latched signal that causes CSSERA, CSSERB and CSPAR0 to remain low during Suspend mode, signaling the WD76C30 to disable the 48 MHz crystal.
+The Suspend/Resume Logic also provides the external DRAM refresh signal, PDREF, that pulses active low once every 15.26 μ s.
+This logic also supports a latched signal that causes CSSERA, CSSERB and CSPARO to remain low during Suspend mode, signaling the WD76C30ALV to disable the 48 MHz crystal.

-Like several other functions discussed in this databook, the Suspend/Resume function is supported by the entire chip set, especially the WD76C20 and WD76C30.
+Like several other functions discussed in this databook, the Suspend/Resume function is supported by the entire chip set, especially the WD76C20ALV and WD76C30ALV.
 In the discussion that follows, much of the material can also apply to other members of the chip set.
-To see the interconnection of chips during this process, refer to Figure 8-x.
+To see the interconnection of chips during this process, look at Figure 8-2.

-8.1 OVERVIEW
+8.1 OVERVIEW: FDC POWER-DOWN MODE OPTIONS